 The underside is similar, except that the underside of the abdomen is scarlet.

-The species occurs as several subspecies over the south-west Pacific, including
+The species occurs as several subspecies over the south-west Pacific, and has been reported in

 The subspecies queenslandicus (Rothschild, 1895) occurs in Australia in